derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.
+**6) Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.
   - [ ] Go
   - [ ] Java
   - [ ] Rust